FIS Nordic World Ski Championships

 The FIS Nordic World Ski Championships is a biennial Nordic skiing event organized by the International Ski Federation (FIS).
-The World Championships was started in 1925 for men and opened for women's participation in 1954.
+The World Championships was started in 1924 for men and opened for women's participation in 1954.
 World Championship events include Nordic skiing's three disciplines: cross-country skiing, ski jumping, and Nordic combined (the latter being a combination sport consisting of both cross-country and ski jumping).
-The Winter Olympics from 1924 to 1980 were also the Nordic World Ski Championships (except in the Nordic combined events).
+The Winter Olympics from 1924 to 1980 were also the Nordic World Ski Championships.
 This meant that the Olympic champions were also World champions and received an additional medal from the International Ski Federation (FIS).
 Since 1985, the World Championships have been held in odd-numbered years.

 History

 The first Nordic Skiing World Championships were held in Chamonix in 1924, as part of the first Winter Olympics, which were only later recognized as such.
 The competitions took place annually until 1939.
 From 1925 to 1927, the FIS referred to the events as Rendezvous races, while in the years after that until 1935 they were held as FIS races.
 Since 1937, the competitions have had the official title of FIS Nordic World Ski Championships.
-Until the 1980 Winter Olympics, the Olympic champions were also World champions, except in Nordic combined events.
+Until the 1980 Winter Olympics, the Olympic champions were also World champions.

 The 1940 Nordic World Ski Championships were canceled due to the war, but this was also criticized at the time.
 The Italian winter sports resort of Cortina d'Ampezzo organized the 1941 Nordic World Ski Championships.
 However, the FIS subsequently declared these invalid at a congress in Pau in 1946, so that the medals awarded lost their official status and were no longer counted.

 With the 1984 Winter Olympics, the rule that the Olympic winners were also World champions was finally abandoned.
 Since 1985, the Nordic World Ski Championships have taken place in odd-numbered years, independently of the Winter Olympics, in order to avoid an overlap with the Olympics.

 The 1980 and 1984 World Championships consisted of a total of only three events; women's 20 km cross-country (1980), ski-jumping team event and Nordic combined team event (both 1984).
 These events were not held in the 1980 Winter Olympics and 1984 Winter Olympics and therefore got their own World Championships.